Page contents

 While most people who get Covid recover quickly, you may experience long-term health problems months after initial infection.

-Studies reveal that around 10–20 per cent of people infected by Covid may go on to develop symptoms that can be diagnosed as long Covid.
+Studies reveal that around 10–20 per cent of people infected may go on to develop symptoms that can be diagnosed as long Covid.

 Long Covid has been defined by the World Health Organisation (WHO) as the continuation or development of new symptoms three months after the initial SARS-CoV-2 (Covid -19) infection.